CerebralPalsyDeveloper/CerebralPalsyLikeMe-Rebuild/cplm-backend/README.md

-# CP Like Me - Backend
+# Cerebral Palsy Like Me - Backend

 A Fastify-based REST API backend for the CP Like Me application, designed to help individuals with cerebral palsy find specialists and assistive devices.